-In February 2021 the IASB issued amendments to IAS 8, Definition of Accounting Estimates which is effective for annual periods beginning after January 1, 2023.
+On January 1, 2023, the Company adopted the IASB issued amendments to IAS 8, Definition of Accounting Estimates.
 The amendment helps entities to distinguish between accounting policies and accounting estimates.
-Management will assess the impact of this standard.
+The amendments to IAS 8 will have no material impact on the Company's financial statements.